 Are you ready to increase your observation skills, research capability, knowledge of shelter operations guidelines, communication skills, animal data interpretation, and analysis of shelter systems to help make shelters more efficient, safer, and better at helping animals and their people?
 You bring the motivation and we’ll bring an immersive training experience!

-The Shelter Consultation Mentorships will be led by Dr. Sara Pizano from Team Shelter USA and Cameron Moore, Dr. Julie Levy, and Dr. Cynda Crawford from Maddie’s Shelter Medicine Program at the University of Florida.
+The Shelter Consultation Mentorships will be led by Dr. Sara Pizano from Team Shelter USA and Cameron Moore, Dr. Julie Levy, and Dr. Cynda Crawford from the Shelter Medicine Program at the University of Florida.

 The Foundational Course